 Oh where to begin with all the crazy things I did to this.
 What was I thinking?

-First, this is my third car and I've had it since the late eighties.
+First, this is my third car and I've had it since 1993.
 It's a wagon (U15) variant, but had a fiberglass pickup top on it when I bought it from a shady guy in Dallas and drove it to Chicago where I lived for several years.
 It was my daily driver for 5-6 years and made the trek with me back to Boston.

 Of course, once back in Boston, I began to modify it.
 I put on bigger wheels, lifted it a few inches, added obligatory fender flares, and put in a 351w engine.
 I was going for the Baja Racer look and to see what I mean, check out the gallery below and look for the pics when it was a light blue.